 Another area that has no shortage of patio options is South Park.
 Enjoy today’s freshest catch on the sunny patio at Upstream in Phillips Place.
 Sip and savor on the third Friday of each month with three wine tastings paired with three delicious bites by the chefs.

-Over in another section of the Southpark Mall complex in The Village at SP is Cowfish, and they always have a strong patio bunch.
-And it’s easy to understand the crowds, imagine a perfectly paired lunch of an American burger and Japanese sushi together on a patio bursting with the energy of SouthPark shoppers.
+Over in another section of the neighborhood at The Village at SouthPark is Cowfish, and they always have a strong patio bunch.
+And it’s easy to understand the crowds: imagine a perfectly paired lunch of an American burger and Japanese sushi together on a patio bursting with the energy of SouthPark shoppers.
 Get there early to grab a seat.

 Across the street in the Specialty Shops is Toscana, where diners enjoy peaceful courtyard seating in the beautiful Spring weather.
-Toscana is known for their authentic Tuscan cuisine and house made pasta.
+Toscana is known for its authentic Tuscan cuisine and house-made pasta.

 Tucked back on Ashley Park Lane (behind Whole Foods) are Corkbuzz and The Cellar at Corkbuzz, whose shared patio offers al fresco seating that pairs perfectly with their expansive wine selection and delectable menu.
 Visit on the weekend for brunch to join the champagne campaign, bottles are half off.